Tech-at-DU/ACS-1710-Web-Architecture/Assignments/01-Request-Response.md

 source venv/bin/activate
 ```

-You should see `(venve)` in yout command prompt.
+You should see `(venv)` in yout command prompt.
 It might look something like this:

 ```
 (venv) mitchellhudson@mitchells-MBP assignment %